 Permitted Development – All you need to know

-The planning team at Fluent are here to answer your questions and help explain what Permitted Development is and what it covers for your development requirements.
+The planning team at Fluent are here to answer your questions on permitted development rights and help explain what Permitted Development is and what it covers for your development requirements.

 So what is Permitted Development?